 Wild Thing is a brightly lighted jewel of a restaurant from Kelsey Glasser and former Tusk chef de cuisine Sam Smith.
 Vegetables rule here.
 You can build locally sourced and seasonal bowls of grains, proteins, smoothies and tasty side dishes to stay or go.
 Where: NE Alberta St.

-Best Vegan Pizza in Portland
+Best vegan pizza in Portland

 Boxcar Pizza serves all-vegan Detroit-style square pies, with ‘meaty’ ingredients made from vital wheat gluten, textured vegetable protein (TVP) and soy products.
 Their crust is crispy and chewy, and can be ordered gluten free.
 The GF pizza bases are prepared in a separate area to avoid cross-contamination.
 Where: The Zipper, NE Portland